gabrielstik/ledstrips/README.md

 # ledstrips
 LED strips lightshows for stage design (including analog listener).

-:warning: Some part of this project deal with high-voltage electronics, be careful !
+:warning: Some parts of this project deal with high-voltage electronics, be careful !

 ## Requirement